miss-dd/house_price_prediction_LR/README.md

 If you would like to contribute to the project, please follow the contribution guidelines.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under Start Tech Academy.

 ## Acknowledgments
 The project structure was inspired by the StartTech Academy.